trigram-mrp/fractureiser/docs/users.md

 ### How did CurseForge let this slip through?
 The code the stage 0 infection ran wasn't necessarily suspicious to an automated system, and could very well have been something another mod would've used.
-In fact, early heuristics for determining stage 0 infection had singnificant amounts of false flags on popular mods such as Quark.
+In fact, early heuristics for determining stage 0 infection had significant amounts of false flags on popular mods such as Quark.

 Realistically, this type of prevention on a platform scale is non-feasible due to the infinite different ways you can lay out code to hide your intent.